You are here

-Reverie: Johnny Spero, a veteran of Komi and Minibar by José Andrés in DC, Mugartiz in Spain and Noma in Copenhagen, returned to DC to open the 60-seat modern American.
-The restaurant features an a la carte and tasting menu on a pretty cobblestone street in historic Georgetown.
-It was previewed in April with a pop-up of five-course tasting dinners with drink pairings.
+Reverie: Johnny Spero, a veteran of Komi and Minibar by José Andrés in DC, Mugartiz in Spain and Noma in Copenhagen, returned to DC to open the 60-seat modern American restaurant.
+Features include an a la carte and tasting menu on a pretty cobblestone street in historic Georgetown.

 Coconut Club: Chef Adam Greenberg (Barcelona Wine Bar & Restaurant) will open a new restaurant near Union Market later this year with a tapas experience and tropical cocktails.

 Glassey: Siblings Taj and Harris Sohal plan to open a new Indian-American restaurant in Truxton Circle later this year.
 The siblings’ parents own the Sunset Wine & Spirit next door.

 Scotts Restaurant, Bar & Cask Club: Restaurateur Simon Lowe brings a new American brassiere later this year, offering gourmet meats, seafood and salads.